retsyx/amity/README.md

 ### HDMI Splice Hardware

 Amity splices into the HDMI-CEC bus between the TV, and the receiver using Raspberry Pi GPIO.
 There are two methods to splice into the HDMI-CEC bus.
-One method is to strip an existing HDMI cable.
-The second method is to use [Amity Board](hw/README.md#amity-board), that passes through the HDMI A/V signals without degrading them.
-Note that all of the commonly available HDMI breakout boards advertised for sale are not designed to pass through high-speed A/V signals, and do not work.
+The preferred method is to use [Amity Board](hw/README.md#amity-board).
+The second method is to strip an existing HDMI cable.
 Amity installs, by default, for use with a spliced HDMI cable.

+Note that all of the commonly available HDMI breakout boards advertised for sale are not designed to pass through high-speed A/V signals, and do not work in an actual home theater.

 [Acquire a board or prepare a cable before proceeding](hw/README.md).